PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan still didn't climb onto the carriage.
 "What changed your mind?
 Isn't this what you pay taxes for?"

-The smile dropped from Boltac's face and he said, "The Duke ran away.
+The smile dropped from Boltac's face, and he said, "The Duke ran away.
 Took his guards with him."

 Relan's mouth dropped open.
 "Can he do that?"

 "Age and treachery kid.
-That's his play and it's a good one.
+That's his play, and it's a good one.
 For him at least.
 So it's just us.
 Ain't nobody else.
 Which is good, because what we are going to do is *very* dangerous and *very* stupid."

 "It's not stupid.
 You're going to rescue the lady, the love of your life!" said Relan.

 "En-henh, something like that.
-Anyway, I eeeeeeeh, like having her around and I'm going to get her back.
+Anyway, I eeeeeeeh, like having her around, and I'm going to get her back.
 Rescue is too strong of a word to, uh."

 "Stout merchant, from down here it looks like you are blushing."